Feminizing surgery: Penile inversion

 Penile inversion is a very common vaginoplasty technique.
 The testicles and scrotum are removed and the glans of the penis is made into a clitoris.
 A canal is surgically created between the bladder and the rectum.
-The foreskin of the penis is inverted to form the interior walls of the neovagina.
-If the patient had been circumcised before surgery, skin from the scrotum may also be used to construct the walls of the neovagina after cauterising the hair follicles.
+Skin from the shaft of the penis is inverted to form the interior walls of the neovagina.
+Additionally, skin from the scrotum may be used to line the walls of the neovagina after cauterising the hair follicles.
 The urethra is shortened, and the mons pubis, labia majora and minora, and urethral opening are created using scrotal and urethral tissue.

 Because this technique inverts the skin of the penis to form the walls of the neovagina, post-operative depth is limited by the length of the penis prior to surgery.
 Following surgery, a patient will need to dilate the neovagina with a vaginal dilator 1-2 times daily to prevent loss of vaginal depth.
 The need to dilate becomes less frequent with time, but is recommended at least once a week after the neovagina has healed completely.
 Having penetrative sex can affect the amount of dilation needed, but additional lubricant is required during penetrative sex as the neovagina created through penile inversion vaginoplasty is not self-lubricating.

 In a small number of cases (roughly 0-5%), rectal injury can occur as an intraoperative complication.
 Other common complications include meatal stenosis, urinary retention, or haemorrhage.